Patidar reservation agitation: September

-On 24 September, Gujarat Chief Minister announced the Mukhyamantri Yuva Swavlamban Yojna (Chief Minister's Youth Self-Reliance Scheme), a scheme for offering scholarships and subsidies to general category students in higher education, and uniforms and free books in school education.
+On 24 September, Chief Minister of Gujarat announced the Mukhyamantri Yuva Swavlamban Yojna (Chief Minister's Youth Self-Reliance Scheme), a scheme for offering scholarships and subsidies to general category students in higher education, and uniforms and free books in school education.
 In higher education, the scheme is offered to students in the 90th percentile or higher in the board examinations and to students whose parents earn less than ₹4.5 lakh per year.
 She also offered age relaxation of five years in government jobs.
 The government also announced its intention to increase intake in medical and engineering education, and infrastructure such as student hostels.
 The scheme is expected to cost the exchequer ₹1,000 crore per year.
-The Patidar community in the US initially planned to hold large protests in New York during the visit of Indian Prime Minister Narendra Modi, but later called them off, except for some people who protested at United Nations headquarters and in California.
+The Patidar community in the US initially planned to hold large protests in New York during the visit of Prime Minister of India Narendra Modi, but later called them off, except for some people who protested at United Nations headquarters and in California.
 Hardik Patel called the scheme as a "lollipop" and said it does not meet their demands, and launched a "lollipop movement" in which lollipops were distributed to community members across the state.

 On 26 September activist Umesh Patel from Rajkot committed suicide in support of the agitation; the state Government ordered the inquiry in the case.
 The Sardar Patel Seva Charitable Trust, a Patidar doctors' group from Gujarat and abroad, announced financial help of Rs 1 crore to kin of each person who died in the agitation.
 Umiya Mata Sansthan, a major organisation of the community, announced their support to the agitation on 28 September.